-Most of us will always prefer to be able to stay in our own homes as we get older.
-You may have noticed as you drive around, however, the number of new assisted living facilities, rehab facilities, memory care facilities, and nursing homes that are being built.
+Most of us will always prefer to stay in our own homes as we get older.
+You may have noticed as you drive around, however, the number of new assisted living facilities, rehab facilities, memory care facilities, and nursing homes being built.
 There is a reason for all that new construction – demand.

-Longevity is wonderful but with aging comes the much higher risk we will need these long-term care services.
-While we might start with care at home, often that leads to assisted living or other extended care facilities.
+Longevity is wonderful, but with aging comes the much higher risk we will need these long-term care services.
+While we might start with care at home, it often leads to assisted living or other extended-care facilities.

-Unlike decades ago, these facilities have been designed to meet not only your health needs but your social and spiritual needs as well.
+Unlike decades ago, these facilities have been designed to meet your health needs and your social and spiritual needs as well.
 Assisted living facilities are known for the high level of social activities available.
-However, even nursing homes have come to understand that need to have an environment people feel good about as they spend their life there.
+However, even nursing homes have come to understand that they need to have an environment people feel good about as they spend their lives there.

-There is a big cost.
-The financial costs and burdens of aging impact you, your family, your assets and lifestyle.
+There is a high cost.
+The financial costs and burdens of aging will impact you, your family, assets, lifestyle, and legacy.
 Without Long-Term Care Insurance, the costs will be paid out of your assets and income.
 For many people, it will significantly drain their hard-earned savings very quickly.

 The easy and affordable solution is affordable Long-Term Care Insurance.
-While many people think they can wait to buy this product “when they need it”, the fact is you can only purchase it when you enjoy fairly good health.
+While many people think they can wait to buy this product “when they need it,” the fact is you can only purchase it when you enjoy relatively good health.

-Experts say the best time to obtain coverage is prior to retirement – in your late 40s through your 50s.
+Experts say the best time to obtain coverage is before retirement – in your late 40s through your 50s.

-The American Association for Long-Term Care Insurance, a national consumer education and advocacy group, says to be sure to get the help of an experienced and qualified Long-Term Care Insurance specialist.
-Most general insurance agents or financial advisors are not well versed on how these policies work, how they get underwritten or even how they get used at the time of claim.
+The American Association for Long-Term Care Insurance, a national consumer education, and advocacy group says to be sure to get the help of an experienced and qualified Long-Term Care Insurance specialist.
+Most general insurance agents or financial advisors are not well-versed in how these policies work, how they get underwritten, or even how they get used at the time of claim.
 That can cost you money!